RIDE THE TOUR FEBRUARY 2-10, 2019. SUFFER SO THOSE AFFECTED BY PARKINSON'S DON'T HAVE TO.

 2. The Get-It-Done Option

 You want to prove to yourself that you can take on something big and finish it off.
 You want to Suffer, but you need to do it on your own terms.
 Excellent.
 You know, most professional cyclists riding the Tour de France do the same thing - they target a few stages that suit their strengths and try to conserve energy on others.
 So, even though you’re not a pro, you’re smart like a pro!
-In this option, you should identify 3-5 key stages you’re going to ride at 100%.
+In this option, you should identify the stages you want to ride at 100%.
 These can be whatever stages you like, but should be ones you’re highly motivated to perform on.
-Space them out so you can recover in-between on the other stages, which you should ride at 70-90% depending on how you’re feeling.
-Push yourself, but don’t lose sight that your main goal is to finish.
+Space them out so you can recover in-between on the other stages, which you should ride at lower intensity (70-90% depending on how you’re feeling).
+Push yourself, but don’t lose sight that your main goal is to just get it done.

 Sir Neal says you can expect the following if you take this option: